Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 7. Re-run the command git config --global --list and confirm the change

 Congratulations!
-You have now used the commandline and you will forever be part of an elite few, who know that everything you see in hacker-movies is BS, except perhaps for Wargames and Mr. Robot!
+You have now used the command line and you will forever be part of an elite few, who know that everything you see in hacker-movies is BS, except perhaps for Wargames and Mr. Robot!
 Also, your PAT will now be good for 24h

 Your next collaboration